awulkiew/graphical-debugging-vscode/README.md

 #### Known issues

-The extension doesn't work for variables defined with `typedef` with GDB.
+* The extension doesn't work for C++ variables defined with `typedef` with GDB, including classes defining member types, e.g. Boost.Geometry `polygon`.
 This issue [is known](https://github.com/microsoft/vscode-cpptools/issues/3038) and also affects the use of natvis files.
 If [this proposal](https://github.com/microsoft/MIEngine/issues/1236) was implemented it could potentially allow to work around this issue.
+* Geographic polygons with holes are visualized incorrectly if an interior ring is in the viewport and the whole exterior ring is outside.
+This is a side effect of a workaround of the lack of support of polygons with holes in Plotly.